-Concerned Scientists FACT SHEET Iowa Residents Support No-First-Use of Nuclear Weapons HIGHLIGHTS A new Zogby Analytics poll shows that well over half of Iowa residents (57 percent) believe the United States should never use nuclear weapons first in a conflict.
-This view is shared by nearly half (44 percent) of self-described "conservatives."
-Only 26 percent of those polled believe there are circumstances in which such use is acceptable.
-The poll also shows that 82 percent of residents believe it is important for presidential candidates to give their views on nuclear weapons, and that the overwhelming majority of residents (64 percent) do not believe one person should be able to order a launch that would start a nuclear war.
+Concerned Scientists FACT SHEET South Carolina Residents Support No-First-Use of Nuclear Weapons HIGHLIGHTS A new Zogby Analytics poll shows that well over half of South Carolina residents (62 percent) believe the United States should never use nuclear weapons first in a conflict.
+Only 24 percent of those polled believe there are circumstances in which such use is acceptable.
+The poll also shows that 83 percent of residents believe it is important for presidential candidates to give their views on nuclear weapons, and that the majority of residents (67 percent) do not believe one person should be able to order a launch that would start a nuclear war.
 The choice to use nuclear weapons is one of the most significant, impactful decisions that a leader or country could ever make.
 A single warhead or bomb could kill hundreds of thousands of people; the use of even a small number of weapons could cause dramatic and disastrous impacts.
 Currently, the United States reserves the right to use nuclear weapons first in a conflict, and the authority to launch nuclear weapons lies solely with the president.
-A recent Zogby Analytics poll highlights how Iowa residents feel about these policies.
+A recent Zogby Analytics poll highlights how South Carolina residents feel about these policies.
 (Due to rounding, percentages may not add to 100%.)
-Acceptability of Using Nuclear Weapons First Over half of Iowans (57 percent) say the United States should not use nuclear weapons first in a conflict, with more than 30 percent responding that the United States should never use nuclear weapons.
-Only one in four Iowans (26 percent) think there are circumstances in which it would be acceptable for the United States to use nuclear weapons first, while 18 percent don't know or are unsure (Figure 1).
-Importance of Presidential Candidates Discussing Views on Nuclear Weapons According to the survey, 82 percent of Iowa residents think it is very (42 percent) or somewhat (40 percent) important for candidates in the upcoming 2020 FIGURE 1.
+Acceptability of Using Nuclear Weapons First

+Over half of South Carolinians (62 percent) say the United States should not use nuclear weapons first in a conflict, with 32% responding that the United States should never use nuclear weapons.
+About one in four South Carolinians (24 percent) think there are circumstances in which it would be acceptable for the United States to use nuclear weapons first, while 14 percent don't know or are unsure (Figure 1).
+Importance of Presidential Candidates Discussing Views on Nuclear Weapons According to the survey, 83 percent of South Carolina residents think it is very (54 percent) or somewhat (29 percent) important for candidates in the upcoming

+FIGURE 1.
 Using Nuclear Weapons First In your opinion, are there any acceptable circumstances for the United States to use nuclear weapons first in a conflict or should the United States only use them after a nuclear attack on the United States or one of our allies?